WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 #### How to submit:

-Before you submit, please run your scores files through a validation script, which is now available along with the data in the shared folder.
+Before you submit, please run your scores files through a validation script, which is now available [here](https://drive.google.com/file/d/12_uzUVUJAppN5PQLo1Uh8TK9UcwV0AfW/view?usp=sharing).
+You can use it along with either BLEU or COMET-QE sys and seg scores files in the [baselines folder](https://drive.google.com/drive/folders/17T2ECVqFcntSgUP92bygg5nkD2MzLP1R?usp=sharing)

 Please enter yourself to [this shared spreadsheet](https://docs.google.com/spreadsheets/d/1bj4i5H-fbZJi3H700P56I7kh0_HWeat1GkVq7-M-ij0/edit?usp=sharing) so we can keep track of your submissions.